jimhigson/oboe.js/writing/scrapyard.md

 employing a SAX parser.
 This is possible because JSONPath does not have a way to express the relationship with sibling nodes, only ancestors and decedents.

+Xpath is able to express identifiers which often survive refactoring because XML represents a tree, hence we can consider relationships between entities to be that of contains/contained in (also siblings?).
+In application of XML, in the languages that we build on top of XML, it is very natural to consider all elements to belong to their ancestors.
+Examples are myriad, for example consider a word count in a book written in DOCBook format - it should be calculable without knowing if the book is split into chapters or not since this is a concept internal to the organisation of the book itself nd not something that a querier is likely to find interesting - if this must be considered the structure acts as barrier to information rather than enabling the information's delivery.
+Therefore, in many cases the exact location of a piece of information is not as important as a more general location of x being in some way under y.